w3ctag/promises-guide/README.md

 ## WebIDL and Promises

+_This section is primarily for spec writers, dealing with how promises integrate with an interface definition language often used in web specs._

 [WebIDL](http://heycam.github.io/webidl/) provides a [`Promise<T>`](http://heycam.github.io/webidl/#es-promise) type which can be used when writing specifications that expose their API through WebIDL.
 We summarize the impact of `Promise<T>` here for easy reference.

 ### `Promise<T>` Return Values